danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/4_-_Chapter_4__Enhanced_Breadth_—_Diversifying_and_Transforming (1).md

 ### The Department Swap Challenge

 **PLAY OF THE WEEK:**
 Razorbeam's Benji, armed with Claude, turned a mountain of customer service tickets into a streamlined resolution machine.
 "Claude, summarize these five unresolved tickets and draft responses based on our customer service guidelines."
-Within moments, the bot churned out succinct, customer-friendly replies, earning Benji high fives from Violetta and Quinn.
+Within moments, the bot churned out succinct, customer-friendly replies, earning Benji high fives from Miranda and Quinn.

 **FUMBLE OF THE WEEK:**
-DriftLoaf's Annie tried to fill in for Razorbeam's Miranda.
+DriftLoaf's Annie tried to fill in for Razorbeam's Eleanor.
 Frantically typing into ChatGPT, she yelled, "Create a workflow management outline for our security system changes."
-The result was a jumbled mess that referenced throwing confetti at quarterly reviews -- definitely not what Miranda would have wanted.
+The result was a jumbled mess that referenced throwing confetti at quarterly reviews -- definitely not what Eleanor would have wanted.
 "I think we're past confetti as a security measure," Greg chuckled, squeezing the air out of his beanbag.

 **MVP:**
 Annie from DriftLoaf emerges as the MVP after creatively using Canva AI to design Razorbeam's newsletter, which was praised for its seamless branding and eye-catching visuals.
-"I've never looked so competent," she grinned, showing off her masterpiece, which might even garner a nod of approval from Miranda, if she ever stopped in.
+"I've never looked so competent," she grinned, showing off her masterpiece, which might even garner a nod of approval from Eleanor, if she ever stopped in.

 **INJURED RESERVE:**
 Quinn's intervention skills were put to the test when Razorbeam's system crashed under the pressure of their customer ticketsystem being fielded by Claude.
 "Just tag my name on that one," he sighed as the system went down again, hoping he hadn't become the face of failure.